arnavzedian/portable-components/readme.md

 # usage

+* First copy the source of of reactApp into the react-native project folder
+* remove all br tags
+* remove all tags that are not using styled-components
+* Install portable-components
 ```
 npm i portable-components
 ```
+* replace all the styled-components import with the following line
 ```
 import {styled,localStorage} from "portable-components"
 ```

-Once you have made the switch from styled-components (which just involves replacing import lines of styled components) you can copy the src folder from react and paste it in a new react-native project and most things will work.
-This project might not solves your probles 100% but it will decrease the number of things you will have to do by hand.
+and hope fully everything should work but depending on the project you might have to make additional changes